PriyaShrinithi/Titanic/README.md

     Ergo Cabin would eventually not be selected for the features.

   ### Derviving Features:
-    There was a possibilty to derive the Cabin_Type and Name_Title from Cabin and Name respectively.
+    There was a possibilty to derive the Cabin_Type, Name_Title, Family from Cabin and Name respectively.

    #### Cabin_Type:
             1. Cabin_Type would simply take the alphabetical character at the start of the string.